 Storytelling is the activity of writing or telling stories.
 Philip Pullman once said, “After nourishment, shelter and companionship, stories are the thing we need most in the world.”
 At the root of it, storytelling teaches us about life, and human connection and self-expression.

-So, why are stories so important towards child development?
+So, why are stories so beneficial towards child development?
 What are the effects of storytelling on children's learning?

 Anyone can try their hand at telling a story.
 Stories can be about anyone or anything and come from any person.
 It’s also two fold; it can be shared verbally or on paper.
-Since it can be either spoken or written, this allows for more people to partake in the art of storytelling, including younger children who are just learning how to read are also able to take part, whether by listening to the storyteller or verbally participating.
+This means that younger children who are just learning how to read are also able to take part, whether by listening to the storyteller or verbally participating.
 If a child doesn’t know how to read or write, they won’t feel excluded.

 From reflecting on their day, to making up a magical land as they play with their Legos, there are many clever ways for your child to start practicing storytelling.

 At Night Zookeeper, we truly believe that everyone can become a storyteller regardless of their writing ability.
 We’ve gamified our learning platform to engage children with varied learning approaches.
 By finding the right way to engage your children with writing, their imaginations will flourish into amazing stories.